mrpeerat/mrpeerat.github.io/_pages/about.md

 News
 ======
+1. I just got promoted to be invited researcher at Chulalongkorn, where I got funded to do research and publish at top-tier conferences and journals.
-1. 7 papers accepted at EMNLP'24 (3 main, 2 finding, 2 workshops)!!!
+2. 7 papers accepted at EMNLP'24 (3 main, 2 finding, 2 workshops)!!!
-2. 1 paper at the ALVR workshop and 1 paper at the ACL-SRW (as the co-responding author) had been accepted!
+3. 1 paper at the ALVR workshop and 1 paper at the ACL-SRW (as the co-responding author) had been accepted!
-3. My latest two papers have been accepted at ACL 2024 (finding), such as a new sentence embedding and a debiasing technique in NLU.
+4. My latest two papers have been accepted at ACL 2024 (finding), such as a new sentence embedding and a debiasing technique in NLU.
-4. My intern project at Amazon, [mReFinED](https://aclanthology.org/2023.findings-emnlp.1007/), has been published at EMNLP 2023 (finding)!
+5. My intern project at Amazon, [mReFinED](https://aclanthology.org/2023.findings-emnlp.1007/), has been published at EMNLP 2023 (finding)!
-5. My latest sentence embedding paper, [SCT](https://github.com/mrpeerat/SCT), was accepted at TACL 2023.
+6. My latest sentence embedding paper, [SCT](https://github.com/mrpeerat/SCT), was accepted at TACL 2023.
-6. [ConGen](https://github.com/KornWtp/ConGen) accepted at Finding of EMNLP 2022.
+7. [ConGen](https://github.com/KornWtp/ConGen) accepted at Finding of EMNLP 2022.
-7. In Fall 2022, I will intern at [Amazon](https://www.amazon.jobs/en/landing_pages/cambridge?base_query=&loc_query=&job_count=10&result_limit=10&sort=relevant&location%5B%5D=cambridge-uk&cache), Cambridge, GBR.
+8. In Fall 2022, I will intern at [Amazon](https://www.amazon.jobs/en/landing_pages/cambridge?base_query=&loc_query=&job_count=10&result_limit=10&sort=relevant&location%5B%5D=cambridge-uk&cache), Cambridge, GBR.
-8. [CL-ReLKT](https://openreview.net/pdf?id=SGfeUGXMBZc) accepted at Finding of NAACL 2022
+9. [CL-ReLKT](https://openreview.net/pdf?id=SGfeUGXMBZc) accepted at Finding of NAACL 2022
-9. [Thai Nested NER](https://aclanthology.org/2022.findings-acl.116/) accepted at Finding of ACL 2022
+10. [Thai Nested NER](https://aclanthology.org/2022.findings-acl.116/) accepted at Finding of ACL 2022